 Under the Revised Corporation Code, Corporations with surplus profit in excess of 100% of its paid-in capital stock are required to declare dividends (cash or stock) and distribute it to its stockholders.

 Dividends so declared will be automatically reinvested in additional shares on behalf of the shareholders, without sales charges, at the NAVPS on the payment date established for such dividends.
-Shareholders may also elect not to have dividends reinvested and receive payment in cash, net of tax.
+As such, shareholders realize their gains when shares are redeemed.
+Shareholders may elect not to have dividends reinvested and receive payment in cash, net of tax.